Trump Denies He Has Interfered in AT&T–Time Warner Merger

 President Trump claimed on Saturday that he had nothing to do with the Justice Department’s handling of the $85.4 billion AT&T–Time Warner merger, which reportedly included the potential requirement that AT&T sell off Turner Broadcasting, CNN’s parent company, in order to gain approval from antitrust regulators.
 “I didn’t make that decision,” Trump said to reporters aboard Air Force One on Saturday, “it was made by a man who’s a very respected person — a very, very respected person,” likely referring to DOJ antitrust chief Makan Delrahim.
-Delrahim was among the federal officials who informed AT&T earlier this week that, due to anti-competition concerns, the government would sue to block the merger unless the company divested itself of some of its soon-to-be combined assets, likely including Turner Broadcasting or DirectTV.
+Delrahim was among the federal officials who informed AT&T earlier this week that, due to anti-competition concerns, the government would sue to block the merger unless the company divested itself of some of its soon-to-be combined assets, likely including Turner Broadcasting or DIRECTV.

 President Trump, arguably the biggest and most powerful critic of CNN in the world, said near the end of last year’s presidential campaign that the merger was “a deal we will not approve in my administration because it’s too much concentration of power in the hands of too few” and that it was “an example of the power structure I’m fighting.”
 Then in January, Bloomberg reported that Trump was still opposed to the deal, with one Trumpworld confidant explaining that the then-president-elect’s opposition was, in part, due to his frustration with CNN’s coverage of him.
 One analyst whom Bloomberg spoke with at the time even suggested that AT&T consider selling CNN to avoid Trump’s meddling.